ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 Each of these factors is normalised to a value between 0 and 1, is multiplied with a weight and the resulting values combined to produce a priority for the job.
-The current job priority formula on Tursa is:
+The current job priority formula on ARCHER2 is:

 ```
 Priority = [10000 * P(QoS)] + [500 * P(Age)] + [300 * P(Fairshare)] + [100 * P(size)]